quinnanya/quinnanya.github.io/src/pages/cv.md

 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- University of Michigan.
+"Multilingual Digital Humanities in an era of AI", with Andrew Janco.
+April 24, 2025.
 - Texas A&M University, CoDHR speaker series.
 "Data You Can Touch: Preserving What You Love on an Uncertain Internet".
 January 28, 2025.
 - IMLS Data Speculations symposium.
 "What We Do in the Shadows: Tales of Pragmatic Corpus Building".
 January 15, 2025.
 - UCLA, "Data Visualization with Textiles Community Event".
 December 2, 2024.